First, install the WaveFile gem.

 When there is more than one channel, each sample frame will be represented by a sub array.
 For example, a set of stereo floating point samples (in which each sample is between -1.0 and 1.0) might look like this:

-When writing a program that creates sound, you would generate an array like this with the sample data, then wrap it in a
+To write a program that creates sound, first generate an array like this containing sample data, then wrap the array in a

 Buffer to disk.